 Prescreen potential clients by referring them to your website prior to a face-to-face interview.

-Whether I receive an email request or talk to a woman on the phone, if she has not been to my website, I request that she browses through my site before making a decision to schedule an interview.
+Whether I receive an email request or talk to a potential client on the phone, if they have not been to my website, I request that they browse through my site before making a decision to schedule an interview.
 On my website, I have pages that outline my approach and the traits of people I feel I work best with.
-Women really get a feel for what I am about, and that will either enthuse and encourage them to interview with me or it will screen out women who probably won't be a good match.
+Potential clients really get a feel for what I am about, and that will either enthuse and encourage them to interview with me or it will screen out those who probably won't be a good match.

 At the interview, you want to know what problems the couple needs you to solve before you tell them about yourself.

-At the beginning of the interview, open with a brief statement letting them know that the purpose of your meeting is to get to know one another and see if there is a good fit.
+At the beginning of the doula interview, open with a brief statement letting them know that the purpose of your meeting is to get to know one another and see if there is a good fit.
 Then, ask them lots of open questions.
 Find out about how the pregnancy is going, why they are looking for a doula, and what results are they expecting from having a doula at their birth.
-Find out from the woman's partner what his expectations are as well.
+Find out from the potential client's partner what their expectations are as well.